Taxonomy and Botany of Lenten Rose Plants

 Origin, Meaning of the Names, "Lenten Rose" and "Christmas Rose"

-In relatively mild climates, Helleborus niger may bloom in winter -- thus the common name, "Christmas rose."
+In fairly mild climates, H. niger may bloom in winter, which is why it bears the common name, "Christmas rose."
 There is a legend of the Christmas rose that is very similar to that for poinsettia plants.

-Helleborus orientalis, meanwhile, may bloom in early spring, around the time of the Christian season of Lent (thus the common name).
-Likewise, "Pasque flower" is so named because it blooms around Eastertime in some locales (Pasque being the Old French name for "Easter").
+H. orientalis, meanwhile, may bloom in early spring, around the time of the Christian season of Lent (thus the common name).
+Likewise, "Pasque flower" is so named because it blooms around Easter in some areas (Pasque being the Old French name for "Easter").

-Both bear "flower buds" that resemble rose buds, thus the "rose" part of the name.
+Both types of hellebores bear "flower buds" that resemble rose buds, thus the "rose" part of the name.
+But the plant is not a true rose (that is, it does not belong to the Rosa genus).